-Medical detoxification is covered for problems associated with acute alcohol, drug, or substance abuse.
+Medical detoxification is covered for problems associated with acute alcohol, drug, or substance misuse.

 A series of treatments is a structured, organized, and needed program which may include different Facilities.
-It is complete when the covered Member is discharged on medical advice from inpatient detoxification, inpatient rehabilitation, partial hospitalization, or intensive outpatient program
+It is complete when the covered Member is discharged on medical advice from Inpatient Detoxification, Inpatient Rehabilitation, Partial Hospitalization, or Intensive Outpatient Program.

-Treatment Setting Benefit Description Outpatient Therapy: Non-emergent therapy that may include medication management, therapy, and/or psychiatric testing.
-Standard therapy session or medication management does not require Preauthorization from MHNet.
-Specified Outpatient services require Preauthorization from MHNet (see Member's Plan Schedule of Benefits).
+Treatment Setting Benefit Description Outpatient Therapy: Non-emergent therapy that may include medication management therapy and/or psychiatric testing.
+Standard therapy session or medication management does not require Preauthorization from Beacon Health Options.
+Specified Outpatient services require Preauthorization from Beacon Health Options (see Member's Plan Member Handbook).
 Intensive Outpatient Program: Treatment multiple times a week for a predetermined number of hours a day, depending on treatment plan.
-Requires Preauthorization from MHNet.
-Partial Hospitalization (Day Treatment multiple times a week for a predetermined Treatment): number of hours a day, depending on treatment plan.
+Requires Preauthorization from Beacon Health Options.
+Partial Hospitalization (Day Treatment multiple times a week for a predetermined number Treatment): of hours a day, depending on treatment plan.
 This treatment requires more days and/or hours per day than an intensive Outpatient program.
-Requires Preauthorization from MHNet.
+Requires Preauthorization from Beacon Health Options.
 Residential Treatment Center: Non-acute Inpatient program.
-Requires Preauthorization from MHNet.
+Requires Preauthorization from Beacon Health Options.
 Acute Hospitalization: 24-hour Inpatient program.
-Requires Preauthorization from MHNet.
+Requires Preauthorization from Beacon Health Options.

-A chemical dependency treatment center is a Facility that provides a program for the treatment of chemical dependency using a treatment plan approved and monitored by a Network Provider
+A chemical dependency treatment center is a Facility that provides a program for the treatment of chemical dependency using a treatment plan approved and monitored by a Network Provider.